Recognition of the Informal Carer Status

 Promotion of the carer’s integration into the labour market

-The primary informal carer is entitled to support and technical interventions promoted by the Institute for Employment and Vocational Training (IEFP, I.P. – Instituto do Emprego e da Formação Profissional) with a view to his/her social and occupational integration and return to the labour market, in the following terms:
+The primary informal carer is entitled to support and technical interventions promoted by the Employment and Vocational Training Institute (IEFP, I.P. – Instituto do Emprego e da Formação Profissional) with a view to his/her social and occupational integration and return to the labour market, in the following terms:

 - Applying the candidate to immediately available job offers that match his/her profile;